Loonk112/Twisted-Crown/People/Royals/Keiran.md

 Excelling at governance and diplomacy, Keiran quickly became a star of the kingdom despite his lack of martial and arcane prowess, with people enchanted with his person and skillful management of the country.

 ## End
-At the age of 26, shortly after receiving news of his parents demise in the [[Abandoned Lands]], Keiran was led to a balcony in the royal castle, where he was pushed down so as to simulate suicide.
+At the age of 24, shortly after receiving news of his parents demise in the [[Abandoned Lands]], Keiran was led to a balcony in the royal castle, where he was pushed down so as to simulate suicide in **4754 AR***.

 ## Burial
 After his death, Keiran was buried by Leorick in the royal catacombs, under the [[Ironback Mountains]] in the first days of his rule, where he lies to this day.